-The reason is based on the opinion that sometimes poor internet connections are caused by Window Auto-Tuning, and disabling the feature will improve speed performance.
-However Microsoft has published a statement noting that disabling it will limit the internet speed and won’t improve it!
-So the choice is yours.
+However Microsoft has published a statement noting that disabling it will otherwise limit the internet speed!
+Well, the choice is yours.

 If you select one of your cells formatted in Accounting and go Format –> Cells –> Number tab and then click on the Custom category, you will see how your format is built up.

 It is the “* ” (asterisk followed by a space – ignore the quotes) in the number format that prevents you from centering.